Skip to content

 Work Rights Update on Student and Graduate Visa Holders

-The Department of Home Affairs recently announced a significant change in student and graduate visa programs in its goal to “address skills shortages in key industries and rebuild the international education sector.”
-With Australia being a popular destination for students from all over the world, the Department’s new policies will shape the future of Australia’s international education sector and its ability to compete in the global marketplace.
+The Department of Home Affairs recently announced a significant change in student and graduate visa programs with the goal of “addressing skills shortages in key industries and rebuilding the international education sector.”
+With Australia being a popular destination for students from all over the world, the department’s new policies will shape the future of Australia’s international education sector and its ability to compete in the global marketplace.
 The recent changes are expected to have far-reaching implications for international students, Australian employers, and the broader economy.
 This article will explore the fundamental changes to Australia’s student and graduate visa programs and their potential impact on international students and the Australian workforce.

 Student Visa (Subclass 500) Work Rights